 Reflect on what to stop, start, and continue in the coming year

-The traffic light retrospective, also called start-stop-continue, is a simple technique that gives teams and individuals an opportunity to review the way they work.
+Stop, start, continue, or a traffic light retro, is a simple technique that gives teams and individuals an opportunity to review the way they work.
 It asks participants to consider what processes and activities the team should stop doing, start doing, and continue doing in the new year.

 Who it’s for: Project teams, functional teams, individuals